 This forceful grinding puts a large amount of strain on both your teeth and jaw.
 First, habitual tooth grinding gradually wears down enamel which weakens your teeth.
 The weakened teeth then become more prone to decay and further damage.
 Second, sustained pressure on your teeth can reduce blood flow in your gums.
 This makes you more prone to gum recession and periodontitis.
 Third, the increased pressure on your jaw can damage your TMJ and cause muscle stiffness and soreness.
 These together can easily complicate your TMD and make your symptoms worse.

 In general, TMD is a complex disorder because it can be difficult to diagnose and treat.
 If you are suffering from bruxism, it can simply complicate the issue.
-At Infinite Smiles, we have the expertise to recognize the symptoms of both bruxism and TMD.
+Dr. Neal Patel has the expertise to recognize the symptoms of both bruxism and TMD.
 This means we can help you find the relief you need much sooner.

 Solutions for your TMD & bruxism